 In a nutshell, this means our technology looks at historical data to calculate how much any specific property maintenance service should cost.
 For example, our data tells us that 80% of “blocked sink” maintenance requests have cost $524 or less in the past.
 In that case, we would never send you a $600 quote for the same service!

 All our maintenance requests are handled in the tenant’s and owner’s apps, which simplifies the process for all parties.
-If you’d like to learn more about how we do things, you can read about :Different’s technology, and :Different’s team-based approach.
+If you’d like to learn more about how we do things, you can read about :Different’s technology and how we do things.

 These pieces come together to give you 98% of maintenance requests appointed to tradies within 24 hours, a fair maintenance service quote and ease of mind when it comes to your investment property.